Katy Homeowners Insurance – Property Protection in Katy

 Buying a home is usually the single largest financial investment that most people ever make.
-That being said, you need to protect that investment and your main line of defense is homeowners insurance.
-To properly protect your life’s investment you need to understand your home insurance policy.
+That being said, properties and investments need to be protected and your main line of defense is Katy homeowners insurance.
+To properly protect your life’s investment, you need to understand your home insurance policy.
 Most standard Katy homeowners insurance policies will provide coverage for damage to your home (and many of the items in your home) caused by theft, fire, lightening, smoke damage, frozen pipes, and ice/snow issues.

 Homeowners insurance also provides coverage for liability claims, medical payments to third parties, and legal costs of a lawsuit should one be filed against you.
 The most common amount of liability coverage included in a homeowners policy is $100,000, but you may need much more, depending on your situation.